TigranMelkonian/Spotify_Album_Popularity_Predictor/README.md

 # Spotify Artist Popularity Predictor

 # Introduction:
 In this project I analyzed the discographic characteristics of 300,000 tracks scraped from Spotify’s API to identify which are the largest influencers on artist popularity and produce a predictive model for artist popularity.

+How can we predict the greatness of an artist from historical discographic data and popular preferences?
+This question puzzled me for a long time since there is no universal way to claim the popularity of an artist.
+Many people rely on critics to gauge the quality of a film, while others use their instincts.

+Given that hundreds of albums are produced each year, There has to be a better way for us to tell the greatness of movie without relying on critics or our own instincts.

 # Project Goals:
 Analyze the trend of music development over the past 100 years and produce models to predict artist popularity through machine learning algorithms.